DHTMLX/docs-diagram/docs/guides/themes/base_themes_configuration.md

 ## Configuring the look of shapes in Shapebar

+You can manage the appearance of the Shapebar by redefining the CSS variables that specify the color scheme:

+- `--dhx-shapebar-item-font-color`
+- `--dhx-shapebar-item-background`
+- `--dhx-shapebar-item-border-color`

+The default values of these variables [depend on the applied theme](guides/themes.md).

-You can manage the color scheme of Shapebar items by using your own CSS variables.
+It is also possible to adjust the look and feel of the Shapebar items by using your own CSS variables.
 For this, you should define a custom CSS variable and specify it as a value of the necessary property in the `defaults` configuration option.

 :::note
 The value of the variable will be assigned to a Shapebar item when it is selected and won't be redefined on the change of a theme.